Stop Forgetting Things! 12 Easy Tips to Improve Your Memory Now

 Memory loss happens to us all from time to time.
-We forget our phone at home or can’t find our car keys in the morning.
+Forgetting your phone at home or wasting time looking for your car keys in the morning are common occurrences in many households.

-But if your forgetfulness is starting to wreak havoc on your work deadlines and turn your daily life into a never-ending hunt for misplaced items, it’s time to explore memory-boosting techniques and make these lapses a thing of the past.
+But if your forgetfulness is starting to interfere with your life or work deadlines and turn your daily life into a never-ending hunt for misplaced items, it’s time to explore memory-boosting techniques and make these lapses a thing of the past.

-Here are twelve ways forgetful people can improve their memories.
+Here are 17 ways forgetful people can improve their memories.

-2. Reading books out loud helps the brain to store more information
+2. Reading out loud helps the brain store more information

-Books are an infinite source of knowledge, but did you know reading out loud can double your memory?
+Books are an infinite source of knowledge, but did you know reading out loud can improve your memory?
 When you read and listen to your own sounds, your brain can store more information.

 Think about it.
 We read stories out loud to babies and children to develop their brains; why wouldn’t that same approach work as an adult?